-We are keen to offer as many opportunities as possible for all our customers to provide us with their feedback on this draft plan.
+We were keen to offer as many opportunities as possible for all our customers to provide us with their feedback on our business plan.

-To enable this, we will repeat and continue to improve on our Consultation engagement approach used in BP21 for BP22 and will be making use of the following engagement channels:
+To enable this, we repeated and continued to improve on our Consultation engagement approach used in BP21 for BP22 and made full use of the following engagement channels:

-- Publishing written consultation documents and inviting customers to respond in writing. - Meetings with customer organisations to conduct in-depth reviews of the draft plan content and associated funding requirements, to help customers understand what the draft plan means for their organisations. - Provision of updates to customers and receipt of feedback via DSC Contract Management Committee and Change Management Committee Meetings. - Presentation of focus area deep dives at the September Contract Management Committee. - Provision of investment business cases to all DSC Contract Managers. - Engagement through advocate-led sessions. - Bespoke security deep dives engaging customer Chief Information Security Officer (CISO) / Head of security (or equivalent).
+- Publishing all written consultation documents and inviting customers to respond in writing. - Meetings with customer organisations to conduct in-depth reviews of the draft plan content and associated funding requirements, to help customers understand what the draft plan means for their organisations. - Provision of updates to customers and receipt of feedback via DSC Contract Management Committee and Change Management Committee Meetings. - Presentation of Investment Focus area overviews at the September Contract Management Committee. - Provision of investment business cases to all DSC Contract Managers. - Engagement through advocate-led sessions. - Bespoke security deep dives engaging customer Chief Information Security Officer (CISO) / Head of security (or equivalent).